Joomla vs WordPress. Trying to decide which one to use? Then you are in the right place.

 3. Learning Curve – Joomla vs WordPress

-Getting started with WordPress Dashboard is relatively straightforward.
-The layout is simple to navigate all the menus are on the left side and are logically grouped.
+Getting started with WordPress Dashboard is very straightforward.
+The layout is simple to navigate, all the menus are on the left side and are logically grouped.
 For this reason, it does not take much time to get used to the WordPress user interface.

 Making blog posts is easy in WordPress just click Posts/Add New.
 When it comes to editing blog posts you have an option of using the classic editor or new visual website builder called Gutenberg.
 The classic editor is an implementation of the TinyMCE article editor.
 Joomla also uses there spin of TinyMCE article editor so you’ll feel at home if you switched from Joomla to WordPress and vice versa.